openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/tutorial/generics.rst

 Type parameters of generic types can have constraints.
-For example, the ``Key`` type parameter in the ``HashMap<Key, Value>`` container must have a hash method (i.e., it must be hashable).
+For example, the ``Key`` type parameter in the ``HashMap<Key, Value>`` container must have a hash method (i.e., it must be hashable):

 .. code-block:: typescript